 Asking for sponsorship in kind is not just limited to equipment: If you need transport, you could contact a taxi company; If you need food, you could ask a supermarket or pub if they will feed you.
 Or, if you need accommodation; perhaps a hostel will put you up for free for the night.

 You can read my complete guide: How to get sponsorship for your adventure.

 Still need money?

-If you’ve reduced the cost of your adventure to bare minimum and tried your best to get services and products sponsored, then you should be left with a final amount that you need to make your adventure happen.
+If you’ve reduced the cost of your adventure to a bare minimum and tried your best to get services and products sponsored, then you should be left with a final amount that you need to make your adventure happen.
 At this stage, it comes down to money.
-Financial sponsorship is a competitive and difficult field to get into, unusually best pursued if your adventure is very big.
-For example, it is breaking a record or involving an impressive feat.

 Funding option #1: Bursaries and scholarships